 What are our users’ behaviors with club discovery?

 Due to the fast-paced nature of this project, I was unable to conduct new user research.
-To accommodate to this constraint, I dug through Clubly's UXR archive (consisting of interviews and a survey with 138 respondents) to gather insights on user behavior during club discovery.
+To accommodate to this constraint, I dug through Clubly's UXR archive to gather insights on user behavior during club discovery.

 COMPETITIVE AUDIT